7 Benefits of Auto Insurance

 Frequently Asked Questions

-• In every state except New Hampshire, drivers must carry a minimum level of liability insurance.
-Some states also require uninsured motorist insurance, underinsured motorist insurance, personal injury protection insurance or medical payments insurance.
-If you lease or finance your vehicle, the lessor or lender usually requires additional car insurance.
-Driving without insurance can break state laws and your loan or lease contract.
+In 49 states and Washington, D.C., drivers need a minimum level of liability coverage to drive.
+Some states also require uninsured motorist insurance, underinsured motorist insurance, personal injury protection (PIP) insurance or medical payments (MedPay) insurance.
+If you lease or finance your vehicle, your lessor or lender typically requires comprehensive and collision insurance.

-• Liability insurance pays for property damages or bodily injuries to another party in an accident you cause.
+• Liability insurance pays for bodily injuries or property damage to another party in an accident you cause.

-• Collision insurance pays for damage to your vehicle from colliding with another car, object or animal.
+• Collision insurance pays for damage to your vehicle from colliding with another car, an object or an animal.

-• Comprehensive insurance covers damage to your car due to risks other than collisions, such as fire, theft, tornadoes or vandalism.
+• Comprehensive insurance pays to repair damage to your car from risks other than collisions, such as fire, theft, hail or vandalism.

 • Uninsured and underinsured motorist insurance covers your and your passengers' injuries and property damage caused by an uninsured or underinsured driver.